dducret/App.CVLG/README.md

 - `POST /api/<table>` – create a record with JSON body
 - `PUT /api/<table>/<id>` – update a record with JSON body

-The database file `database.sqlite` will be created automatically in the project root when the API is first accessed.
+The database file `db/database.sqlite` will be created automatically in the `db` directory when the API is first accessed.